Applied Radiology

 Steven Benitez, MD; Ryan Holland, MD; Richard Zampolin, MD; Andrew Brook, BA, MS; Joshua Hirsch, MD; Allan L Brook, MD, Deepak Khatri, MD

-Estimated time for completion: 1 hour • Date of release and review: September 1, 2021 • Expiration Date: August 31, 2023
+Estimated time for completion: 1 hour • Date of original release: September 1, 2021 • Date of review: August 12, 2024 • Expiration Date: August 31, 2025

 As thrombectomy has become the standard of care for large vessel/arterial occlusions, the indications are initiated by proper imaging and understanding of the brain blood flow physiology.
 This two-part series examines the standard of care for acute stroke imaging and the latest techniques.
 The second part of this activity on stroke intervention will appear in the November-December issue of Applied Radiology.